You will find here the links to the complaint forms of your local SRO.

-- Your local self-regulatory organisation or EASA will first decide whether or not the complaint is of cross-border nature.
+- Your local self-regulatory organisation will first decide whether or not the complaint is of cross-border nature.

 - If it is of a cross-border nature, the recipient self-regulatory organisation will transfer the complaint and all its details to the appropriate self-regulatory organisation in the country where the ad or media originates from, for investigation.
 If it is not, the complaint will be handled by the appropriate self-regulatory organisation.

 - Which self-regulatory organisation is appropriate is determined by the origin of the media in which the advertisement appeared or, in the case of direct mail, by the origin of the advertiser.

 - When the complaint has arrived at the correct self-regulatory organisation, it will investigate the case according to its own self-regulatory rules.

 - The outcome of the case is either communicated directly to you or in the case of a cross-border complaint communicated to the self-regulatory organisation in your country, which will then inform you about the outcome as well.